 |Thermal||Heat chamber||60°C 60°C/75% RH||1,3,5|

 Acidic and basic stressed samples should be neutralized before analysis.
 Dilution of samples should be carried out depending on the analytical technique used.
-The calculation should not include blank.
+The calculation should not include a blank.
 Based on stability results, degradation product identification and characterization shall be performed with ICH requirements.
-Conventional methods (e.g., column chromatography) or hyphenated techniques (e.g., LC MS, LCNMR) can be used in the identification and characterization of the degradation products.
-LCMSMS play a significant role in the development of whole degradation pathway of the drug molecule.
+Conventional methods (e.g., column chromatography) or hyphenated techniques (e.g., LC-MS, LCNMR) can be used in the identification and characterization of the degradation products.
+LCMSMS plays a significant role in the development of the whole degradation pathway of the drug molecule.
 LCMS help to illustrate the structures of the major degradants.
-Similar molecular weights compound may exhibit similar UV profiles, in such cases; attempts must be made to modify the chromatographic parameters to achieve necessary separation.
+Similar molecular weights compounds may exhibit similar UV profiles, in such cases; attempts must be made to modify the chromatographic parameters to achieve necessary separation.

 Peak purity is used as an aid in stability indicating method development.
 The spectral uniqueness of a compound is used to establish peak purity when co-eluting compounds are present.
 Peak purity or peak homogeneity of the peaks of interest of unstressed and stressed samples should be established using spectral information from a diode array detector.
 When instrument software is used for the determination of the spectral purity of a peak, relevant parameters should be set up in accordance with the manufacturer’s guidance.
 Attention should be given to the peak height requirement for establishing spectral purity.